cmakelib/cmakelib-component-storage/README.md

 ### Variable templates

-The Storage implements mechanism called "Variable template".
+The Storage implements a mechanism called "Variable template".

-Let's imagine that we have a URI for Boost.
-We want to write an app for Windows, Mac and Linux. \
+Consider a scenario with a URI for Boost.
+An application needs to be written for Windows, Mac and Linux. \
-let "https://mystorage.com/boost_107400_windows_amd64.zip" be a URI for Boost 1.74.0 for 64-bit windows.
+Let "https://mystorage.com/boost_107400_windows_amd64.zip" be a URI for Boost 1.74.0 for 64-bit windows.

-We define variable in form `SET(BOOST_URI_TEMPLATE "https://mystorage.com/boost_<version>_<OS>_<PlAtFoRm>.zip")`
+The variable is defined in the form `SET(BOOST_URI_TEMPLATE "https://mystorage.com/boost_<version>_<OS>_<PlAtFoRm>.zip")`

-Once we want to obtain URL for Boost 1.74.0 for 64-bit windows by template variable BOOST_URI_TEMPLATE we just call
+To obtain the URL for Boost 1.74.0 for 64-bit windows using the template variable BOOST_URI_TEMPLATE, the following call is made:

 ```cmake
 SET(BOOST_URI_TEMPLATE "https://mystorage.com/boost_<version>_<OS>_<PlAtFoRm>.zip")